hitoshi-watase/sercrod/docs/reference/directives/log.md

 - If an expression is provided:

-  - Nablla calls `eval_expr(expr, scope, { el, mode: "log" })`.
+  - Sercrod calls `eval_expr(expr, scope, { el, mode: "log" })`.
   - The result is used as the value to log.

 - If the attribute value is empty or missing:

-  - Nablla uses the whole current scope as the value to log.
+  - Sercrod uses the whole current scope as the value to log.
   - The expression label in the output becomes `(scope)`.

 Value formatting: